uestc-cyberlab/gpu_kernel_hijack/README.md

 ![GPU1](https://github.com/uestc-cyberlab/gpu_kernel_hijack/blob/main/images/reference.png)

-(2) Step 2: Compile the attack tool and generate a disguised CUDA kernel loading API (image_hijack.so)
+(2) Step 2: Compile the attack tool and generate a disguised CUDA kernel loading API (image_hijack.so).
+In the disguised API, we implant a Trojan into the hijacked kernel.

 ```
 cd /POC/hijack_tool